-This is an Intermediate level course.
-The W-TREM model is an evidenced-based 24-session, manualized group intervention that addresses the impact of interpersonal violence and trauma on women with serious, persistent mental illness and/or substance use disorders.
-Documentation of three to five hours of prerequisite training in basic trauma theory is required for W-TREM training participants to receive certificates of completion for this two-day workshop.
-At the end of the workshop participants should be able to co-facilitate this group model.
-Participants in this training have completed the required application process and review.
+The W-TREM intervention, a SAMHSA recognized model, is a 24-session, manualized group intervention.
+It addresses the impact of interpersonal violence and trauma on women with serious, persistent mental illness and/or substance use disorders.
+The model comprises psychoeducation and cognitive behavioral modalities.
+At the end of the workshop participants can co-facilitate this group model.
+Participants in this training have completed the required application requirements.

 By the end of this course participants will be able to:

 - Discuss data regarding prevalence of interpersonal violence (physical & sexual abuse) in the lives of women;

 - List the core assumptions, which provide the foundation for the TREM approach to trauma recovery work;

 - Discuss the complex and multiple connections between trauma, mental health symptoms, and substance abuse;